OpenTreeOfLife/reference-taxonomy/doc/method/method.md

 this rule provides no information as to whether the nodes refer to the same taxon.

-The answers are assigned numeric scores of -1 for no, 0 for no information, and 1 for yes.
+The answers are assigned numeric scores of 1 for yes, 0 for no information, and -1 for no.

 The method for applying the heuristics is as follows: